QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/substructure.rst

 * **BUOYANCYTUNER**
   Adjusts the explicit buoyancy forces by a multiplication factor.

+* **BUOYANCYPREDICTOR**
+  Dimensionless look-ahead factor for evaluating hydrostatic pressure within a time step.
+Does **not** affect the linear hydrostatic stiffness.

 * **CABDAMP**
   Activates axial damping for mooring lines and cables.